firesidefiction/firesidefiction.github.io/_posts/issues/00-ANTE/issue-40/2017-02-21-the-revolution-brought-to-you-by-nike.md

 ---
 layout: story
+category: short story
+issue: 40, February 2017
+issue-cover: issue-40-cover.png
+issue-buy-link:
 title: The Revolution, Brought to You by Nike
+subtitle:
-author: Andrea Phillips
+author: andrea-phillips
+author-2:
+author-3:
+editor: brian-j-white
+illustrator: galen-dara
+copyeditor:
+selector:
+translator:
+narrator:
+letterer:
 date: 2017-02-21 12:01:00 -0500
-category: short story
-permalink: /the-revolution-brought-to-you-by-nike
+permalink: the-revolution-brought-to-you-by-nike
+audiourl:
 teaser: “Consumers know it when they see bullshit.
 They’re not interested in empty words anymore.
 They’re not interested in garbage awareness campaigns that don’t solve anything, either.
 They want action.”
+art: the-revolution-brought-to-you-by-nike.jpg
+artcaption: A woman wearing a T-shirt with three Nike swooshes arranged like the arrows in the anti-fascist circle confronts a heavily militarized cop amid a huge protest crowd.
+translated:
+language:
+spanish-language:
+spanish-date:
+english-url:
+spanish-url:
+serial-name:
+serial-url:
+part:
+previous-url:
+next-url:
+contentnote:
+generalnote:
 published: true
-art: the-revolution-brought-to-you-by-nike.jpg
-caption: A woman wearing a T-shirt with three Nike swooshes arranged like the arrows in the anti-fascist circle confronts a heavily militarized cop amid a huge protest crowd.
-artist: Galen Dara
 ---

 ## 1. THE BRIEF